2019 - Approved and signed by Karen Taylor-Goodrich, Superintendent, March 28, 2019

 (d) Conditions for the storage of food are in effect, as noted, for the following areas:

-- Secured in an IGBC or park approved bear resistant container or device on the ground, at least 100 feet from the camping/sleeping areas.
+- Secured in an IGBC approved bear resistant canister, pannier or other device on the ground at least 100 feet from the camping/sleeping areas.

-- Use of an IGBC or park approved bear resistant container or device on the ground, at least 100 feet from the camping/sleeping areas is mandatory at the following designated camps within the trail zone: Desolation, Fisher, Hooter, Monogram Lake, Pierce Mountain, Sourdough, Sahale Glacier, Thornton Lakes, Thunder Basin, Trapper Inlet.
+- Use of an IGBC or park approved bear resistant canister, panniers or other device on the ground at least 100 feet from the camping/sleeping areas is mandatory at the following designated camps within the trail zone: Desolation, Fisher, Hooter, Monogram Lake, Pierce Mountain, Sourdough, Sahale Glacier, Thornton Lakes, Thunder Basin, Trapper Inlet.

-- Use of an IGBC or park approved bear resistant container or device on the ground, at least 100 feet from the camping/sleeping areas is mandatory in the following cross-country zones from June 1 – November 15: Boston Basin (portions), Eldorado (portions), Hidden Lake, Tapto Lakes, Sulphide Glacier (portions).
+- Use of an IGBC or park approved bear resistant canister, pannier or other device on the ground at least 100 feet from the camping/sleeping areas is mandatory in the following cross-country zones from June 1 - November 15: Boston Basin (portions), Eldorado (portions), Hidden Lake, Tapto Lakes, Sulphide Glacier (portions).

 - A temporary requirement for use of an IGBC or park approved bear resistant container or device may be placed in effect at any time, in any area of the park, when deemed necessary to protect wildlife.